Resting Heart Rate Chart | What is a Good, Normal, or High RHR

 You can also measure your heart rate (HR) right after exercise to track your maximum heart rate.

-What Are the Best Places to Check Pulse?
+Where Are the Best Places to Check Your Pulse?

-The best places to check your heart rate are the following:
+The best places to check your heart rate are the following (Ref.
+2):

 • your wrist